 Currently, aluminium is the 2nd most used metal in the world after steel and the 3rd most available element in the earth, constituting almost 7.3 % by mass.
 At present, aluminium is the fastest growing non-ferrous metal and its production volume falls second to the demand of steel.
 Domestically, the demand and consumption of aluminium was projected to rise to about 3 million tonnes by 2017 from nearly 1.71 million tonnes now.
 Also, copper stands 3rd in consumption after steel and aluminium.
 India is also among the top five zinc mining countries globally.

 - Development of high strength and high conductivity alloys for non-rare-earth induction motors for use in EV traction and elsewhere in the vehicle (high efficiency motors for blowers, window-lifting, convenience features, windscreen wipers, fuel pumps, starter/generators).

 - Materials with high rigidity and stiffness for example to prevent buckling of slender elements, e.g. foam materials could be considered to attain higher stiffness.

 - Innovation can be situated on the level of the development of fire safe steel using inclusion of carbides.

 - The use of materials technologies to manage bio-pathogens/microbes, such as antimicrobial copper.

 - New composites like highly conducting carbon nanotubes embedded in Cu (copper) wires can play an important role both in the economy and in the efficiency of the electrical energy transport.

 - In the case of marine and offshore applications, new corrosion protecting systems can be provided by metallurgical solutions.

-We at Jain University offers B.Tech in Metallurgical and Materials Engineering and M.Tech in Materials Engineering with industry aligned curriculum and experienced faculty with excellent infrastructure and placement opportunities.
+We at Jain (Deemed-to-be University) offers B.Tech in Metallurgical and Materials Engineering and M.Tech in Materials Engineering with industry aligned curriculum and experienced faculty with excellent infrastructure and placement opportunities.